 14. Arch of Constantine

-Situated between the Colosseum and the Palatine Hill, this triumphal arch celebrates Constantine's victory over his rival Maxentius at the Battle of Ponte Milvio.
+Located between the Colosseum and Palatine Hill, this grand arch commemorates Constantine's victory over Maxentius at the Battle of Milvian Bridge, symbolising a pivotal moment in Roman history.

 Fountains